Mastermind of naval personnel killing feared dead in military invasion – The Sun Nigeria

 Femi Folaranmi, Yenagoa

-The suspected mastermind of the killing of four naval ratings and kidnap of three expatriates off the coast of Bayelsa State has been feared dead in an invasion of Bilabiri community in Ekeremor Local Government Area of Bayelsa State.
+Suspected mastermind behind the killing of four naval ratings and kidnap of three expatriates off the coast of Bayelsa State has been feared dead in an invasion of Bilabiri community in Ekeremor Local Government Area of Bayelsa State.

 On January 7, gunmen had stormed the coast off Agge in Ekeremor Local Government Area and seized a dredger owned by Sterling Global Dredger being escorted by naval personnel.
 The gunmen in the process of abducting the three foreigners working with the firm gunned down four naval ratings.